Adrifot/Robomagotchi_Arduino_Project/README.md

   - Connect the **resistor and pushbutton ladder** to 3.3 volts on one side and GND on the other side, as per the [schematic](#circuit-schematic).
 Connect Pin 2 between R4 and R5.
 R5 will act as a pull-down resistor.
   - Connect the + pin on the **phototransistor** to 5V and - to GND through a 10kΩ resistor (Rq).
 Connect the A0 pin between the resistor and power to measure its voltage output.

-2. Connect the negative pins of the 4.8V and 9V power sources to the same ground as the Arduino board.
+2. Connect the negative pins of the 9V battery to the same ground as the Arduino board.
 3. Connect the + pin of the 9V battery connector to the **VIN** pin on the Arduino board.

 ### **Software setup**